joshjavier/bettergov/README.md

 - Accessibility features for users with disabilities
 - Regular updates and maintenance

+## Documentation

+For an easy-to-read overview of the project, visit the [BetterGov Docs](https://better-gov-docs.vercel.app/docs/about).

 ## Join Us as a Volunteer

 We're always looking for passionate individuals to help improve BetterGov.ph.
 We need volunteers with various skills: